GregBorrelly/gql/PRIVACY.md

-# Privacy Policy for GraphQL Network Inspector
+# Privacy Policy for GraphQL Request Inspector

-## Data Collection and Usage
+## Overview

-The GraphQL Network Inspector extension does not collect, store, or transmit any personal data outside of your browser.
+The GraphQL Request Inspector extension does not collect, store, or transmit any personal data outside of your browser.
 Here's what you need to know:

 ### What We Do Collect
 - GraphQL network requests made on pages you visit